TRAVEL HAPPY AND HEALTHY

 With Cuba’s strong summer sun and high humidity, sun and heat exposure along with dehydration can present health risks.
 Use sunscreen, drink lots of water, and limit sun exposure when you can.

 Cuba mandates that all foreign travelers have medical insurance which includes evacuation if serious medical attention is needed.
+If you fly with a U.S. airline from the U.S. this coverage is included in the purchase of your air ticket.

 The CDC has reported Zika outbreaks in Cuba and advises travelers to practice enhanced precautions.
 Check out the CDC's website for updated travel alerts, and please review our prepared Zika Virus Travel Tips on the Health & Safety dropdown menu to help you travel healthy.